joaquincataldo3/joaquincataldo3/README.md

 - 🌱 I’m currently working for Scriptme.io a tool to transcribe and subtitle audio and video with artificial intelligence

-- 👨‍💻 Stack: Angular, React, Typescript, NodeJS, AWS Api Gateway, AWS Lambda, AWS DynamoDb, Amazon Redis.
+- 👨‍💻 Stack: Angular, Pyhon, Typescript, NodeJS, AWS Api Gateway, AWS Lambda, AWS DynamoDb, Amazon Redis.

 - 📫 How to reach me **jqncataldo@gmail.com**